Water vapor: In Earth's atmosphere

 Water vapor is the "working medium" of the atmospheric thermodynamic engine which transforms heat energy from sun irradiation into mechanical energy in the form of winds.
 Transforming thermal energy into mechanical energy requires an upper and a lower temperature level, as well as a working medium which shuttles forth and back between both.
 The upper temperature level is given by the soil or water surface of the Earth, which absorbs the incoming sun radiation and warms up, evaporating water.
 The moist and warm air at the ground is lighter than its surroundings and rises up to the upper limit of the troposphere.
 There the water molecules radiate their thermal energy into outer space, cooling down the surrounding air.
 The upper atmosphere constitutes the lower temperature level of the atmospheric thermodynamic engine.
 The water vapor in the now cold air condenses out and falls down to the ground in the form of rain or snow.
 The now heavier cold and dry air sinks down to ground as well; the atmospheric thermodynamic engine thus establishes a vertical convection, which transports heat from the ground into the upper atmosphere, where the water molecules can radiate it to outer space.
 Due to the Earth's rotation and the resulting Coriolis forces, this vertical atmospheric convection is also converted into a horizontal convection, in the form of cyclones and anticyclones, which transport the water evaporated over the oceans into the interior of the continents, enabling vegetation to grow.

-Water in Earth's atmosphere is not merely below its boiling point (100 °C), but at altitude it goes below its freezing point (0 °C), due to water's highly polar attraction.
+Water in Earth's atmosphere is not merely below its boiling point (100 C), but at altitude it goes below its freezing point (0 C), due to water's highly polar attraction.
 When combined with its quantity, water vapor then has a relevant dew point and frost point, unlike e. g., carbon dioxide and methane.
 Water vapor thus has a scale height a fraction of that of the bulk atmosphere, as the water condenses and exits, primarily in the troposphere, the lowest layer of the atmosphere.
-Carbon dioxide and methane, being well-mixed in the atmosphere, tend to rise above water vapour.
+Carbon dioxide and methane, being well-mixed in the atmosphere, tend to rise above water vapor.
 The absorption and emission of both compounds contribute to Earth's emission to space, and thus the planetary greenhouse effect.
 This greenhouse forcing is directly observable, via distinct spectral features versus water vapor, and observed to be rising with rising levels.
 Conversely, adding water vapor at high altitudes has a disproportionate impact, which is why jet traffic has a disproportionately high warming effect.
-Oxidation of methane is also a major source of water vapour in the stratosphere, and adds about 15% to methane's global warming effect.
+Oxidation of methane is also a major source of water vapor in the stratosphere, and adds about 15% to methane's global warming effect.

 In the absence of other greenhouse gases, Earth's water vapor would condense to the surface; this has likely happened, possibly more than once.
 Scientists thus distinguish between non-condensable (driving) and condensable (driven) greenhouse gases, i.e., the above water vapor feedback.